 A breakdown of our roads & bridges cost per kilometre of road indicates Council is either very efficient, or underspending.
 This more detailed assessment needs to be undertaken in the context of the Council's endorsed asset management plan, which would indicate that our current spend is sufficient to maintain existing service standards.
 However a more detailed analysis may be advisable.
-It may

-Survey Population Shire of Northam
+It may very well be the case that Council is capitalizing more than its peers.
+The following table compares the Shire of Northam with WA regional rural peers, it this case the average spend is similar excluding depreciation expense.